Science communication matters

 -

 I was invited to give a presentation about how to successfully present your research, aimed mostly at new grad students.
 It offered me a chance to reflect and think a lot about all the things I do when I need to effectively communicate about my research AND manage myself before/during/after giving a talk.
-Bill Hammond organized the event for the Botany Graduate Student Organization.
+Dr. Bill Hammond organized the event for the Botany Graduate Student Organization.
 You can find the slides for my presentation here.

 -